What is a policy?

 Vision-Language Action Models (VLAs)

 The latest paradigm since 2024 in AI robotics are Vision-Language Action Models (VLAs).
-They leverage Large Language Models (LLMs) to understand and act on human instructions.
+They leverage Large Language Models (LLMs) to understand and act on human instructions.- VLA models are particularly well-suited for robotics because they function as a brain.

 - VLA process both images and text instructions to predict the next action.